djnavarro/workbch/README.md

 ```

 If at this point we realise that “Danielle” should have been listed on
-the team (yeah, right) and the priority should have been set at 1, we
+the team for toxic (yeah, right) and the priority should have been set
-can edit the job.
+at 1, we can edit the job.
 Similarly, if we want to add some URLS:

 ``` r
 set_job("toxic", priority = 1)